No Cleanroom. No Outsourcing. No Delays.

 Start your research and enjoy the convenience of quickly creating another device if you need to adjust the design to meet your requirements.

-“4 Steps: Pour, Print, Clean.
-The devices are Ready for your research.”
+Just 3 Steps: Pour, Print, Clean.
+The devices are Ready for your research.

-Whether researchers are developing new applications or improving existing designs, 3D printing gives you full control to speed up your research and innovation
+Whether researchers are developing new applications or improving existing designs, 3D printing gives them full control to speed up their research and innovation

 “We can do a lot of continuous measurements and repeated measurements with these interconnectors using 3D printing.”